magyarkuti/corvinusmetropolis/README.md

 Find the appropriate logos and place them to your working folder.
 Do not forget to adjust the exact filename at the command `\renewcommand{\myinstlogo}{corvinus_Institute_of_Data_Analytics_and_Information_Systems_cmyk.eps}`, for exmaple.

 Compile `template.tex` again using `lualatex` or `xelatex` and compare your output with the uploaded `template.pdf`.
 If you have used `lualatex` or `xelatex` compilers earlier, then no reason to read the rest of this document.
-Enjoy!
+Have fun!

 If you have never used `lualatex` and `xelatex`, your latex source file may not be encoded `utf-8`, which will cause problems.
 The required input encoding for compilation with `lualatex` or `xelatex` is   `utf-8`.
 Ensure your text editor is set to `utf-8` encoding.
 If you are using an older file, convert it to `utf-8` before compliling.
 For example, if your source file uses Central European encoding `(ISO-8859-2)`, you can convert it to `utf-8` with the following command: